-The maneuver should also be zeroed if any distinctive backward sliding movement is observed before the start of the pivot, even if the rotation is correctly performed after the slide degrees of deviation.
-Such movement around the roll axis during the pivot is often referred to as "torqueing" (Fig 25).
+The maneuver shall also be zeroed if any distinctive backward sliding movement is observed before the start of the pivot, even if the rotation is correctly performed after the slide (Fig. 24).
+The rate at which the aircraft pivots around its vertical axis is not a judging criterion.